 Starting from a young age, I prefered the „language of mathematics and geometry”.
 It offered simple and clear solutions which I could trust, so I found my happiness in it.
 The works of Victor Vasarely already caught my attention as a child, and I have been collecting albums and books about him ever since.
 Today, I still view geometric art as the tool which paves my way to a successful artistic expression.
 I play with space and objects that I find on the streets, and use the words that appear in my work titles.
 These titles often consist of paradoxical words.
 The duality of mathematics and fine arts has always been present in my life.

-Quantum entanglement: we divide a photon and distance its parts kilometres wide from each other.
+Quantum entanglement: we divide a photon and distance its parts kilometers wide from each other.
 If we stimulate one of the two parts, the other part will follow, performing the same effects.
 This principle applies to our cognitive processes as well, which allows intuition to be realized in space and time – we know that a bigger bowl won’t fit into a smaller one.
 That means if information appears, we will be able to recognize it only if our intuition is trained to do so.

 Besides the outstanding figures of philosophy, I am also influenced by symbolists, sketches of medieval artists, Northern Renaissance artists, Hungarian churches, iconostasis, the materials and sound translations of modern art.
 I dig deep into these sources with my full heart, so that in the end they interlace each other organically.
 Eliphas Lévi, Carl Jung, fashion, 90s fashion photography, 4D sound, genre art....